University of Tartu

 Today, the University of Tartu is a modern and cosmopolitan university.
 It attracts students and faculty from all over the world.
 The university is committed to excellence in research and education.
 It is also committed to promoting Estonian culture and values.

-Based on the QS World University Rankings of 2024, University of Tartu is positioned as the #358 top university in the world, which makes it the #1 top university in Estonia.
+Based on the QS World University Rankings of 2025, University of Tartu is positioned as the #358 top university in the world, which makes it the #1 top university in Estonia.
+The university's current global rank is the same as last year.

 University Profile